-First of all, we should analyze what are the Baltic Names, and why they have this name.
+First of all, we should analyze what are the Baltic States, and why they have this name.
 The Baltic States have their name from the Baltic Sea, which is a sea of the Atlantic Ocean in Northern Europe.
 Estonia, Latvia and Lithuania are most often referred as the Baltic States, but they are not the only ones bordering the Baltic Sea.

-Estonia, Latvia and Lithuania share a common geographic location (to the East of the Balti Sea) and recent history.
+Estonia, Latvia and Lithuania share a common geographic location (to the East of the Baltic Sea) and recent history.
 They were all part of the Soviet Union, and after (re)gaining their independence in the 90’s, increased their cooperation ties and joined the European Union.
 More recently, the Baltic States, often referred as Baltic Nations, adopted the Euro single currency.